orchetect/MIDIKit/README.md

    import MIDIKit
    ```

-3. See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a getting started guide, links to examples, and troubleshooting tips.

 ## Documentation

-See the MIDIKit [Wiki](https://github.com/orchetect/MIDIKit/wiki) which includes a getting started guide, links to examples, and troubleshooting tips.
+See the bundled DocC documentation for MIDIKit in Xcode which includes a getting started guide, links to examples, and troubleshooting tips.

 ## System Compatibility

 - Xcode 12.4 / macOS 10.15.7 are minimum requirements to compile
-- When compiled, MIDIKit supports macOS 10.12+ and iOS 10.0+
+- Once compiled, MIDIKit supports macOS 10.12+ and iOS 10.0+. tvOS and watchOS are not supported (as there is no Core MIDI implementation) but MIDIKit will build successfully on those platforms in the event it is included as a dependency in multi-platform projects.

 ## Author